Balancing Parenting and Entrepreneurship: 7 Strategies That Saved My Sanity

 3. Keep the window before or after kid bedtime as an optional inspiration hour.

-Our son goes down around 8:00 pm.
+Our kids go down around 7:45 pm.
 I hold the hour from 8:00 to 9:00 as an optional inspiration hour.
 It’s a place where I don’t feel obligated to work, but where I allow myself to work if I am feeling inspired by something.
 I don’t do tasks on my “must do” list during this time, but I do things that I truly enjoy that get me closer to my goal.
 Specifically, for me, this is when I do most of my writing.
 I have a hard stop at 9:00 pm and use the last hour before I go to sleep to be with my husband and do something that we both enjoy that has absolutely nothing to do with work.

 4. Continually ask yourself what you have control over and what you don’t.